Planned gift offers second chance

 From an early age, Malcolm Lake’s parents drummed into him the value of education.
 Now a legacy gift in their memory will ensure recipients have access to a transformational learning experience.

 “I like the idea of giving somebody a second chance,” says Malcolm.

 Beyond his own lifetime, a bequest in his will is set to establish The NSCC Malcolm Lake Endowment Fund.

 Proceeds from the endowment will finance the Wilfred & Kathleen Lake Bursaries at Kingstec Campus, in perpetuity.
 A minimum of two renewable bursaries will be available annually, valued at approximately 50 per cent of tuition, and open to students who demonstrate financial need, good academic standing, civic engagement and leadership potential.

-Interested in establishing a planned a legacy to help future NSCC students?
-Contact the NSCC Foundation: 1-866-745-7919 or
+If you're interested in establishing a planned legacy gift to help future NSCC students, contact the NSCC Foundation: 1-866-745-7919 or